lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 3. Open the files "main.cpp" and “car_detection.hpp” in the editor of your choice such as ‘gedit’, ‘gvim’, or ‘vim’.

+### Header Files

-4. First, we include a couple of header files that define some helpful utility classes we can use to simplify some of the day-to-day programming tasks, as well as some functions for making logging easier.
+1. Include header files that define some helpful utility classes used to simplify common tasks as well as some functions for making logging easier.

 ```cpp
 #include <samples/common.hpp>